October 15, 2019

 About 25% of the world’s population is difficult to hypnotize.
 The rest of the population shows that they can be hypnotized to some extent.
 The biggest clue is a person’s imagination and willingness to undergo hypnosis.
 It is essential to seek hypnotic treatment from a professional.
 While many have succeeded with self-hypnosis techniques, you don’t want to do more harm than good.
 This is where the professional makes a difference.
 They can walk you through the process and make adjustments as sessions reveal problems.
 Recorded hypnosis sessions have a set path, and you cannot make adjustments along the way.

-Clinical Hypnotherapy treatment consists of “pretending.”
+Clinical hypnotherapy treatment consists of “pretending.”

 Scientific studies claim that only 5% of the population is susceptible to Hypnosis therapy.

-It is partly true: scientific studies often claim that only 25 to 50% of the population is vulnerable to Hypnotherapy.
-However, these studies are flawed because researchers only test participants with standard hypnotic inductions and generic Hypnotherapy scripts.
+It is partly true: scientific studies often claim that only 25 to 50% of the population is vulnerable to hypnotherapy.
+However, these studies are flawed because researchers only test participants with standard hypnotic inductions and generic hypnotherapy scripts.
 Hypnosis, however, does not work uniformly (because its effectiveness comes from using our unique associations and our understanding of language).

 Hypnotherapy.